 Side effects of radiation therapy

 In addition, radiation therapy to the head and neck may cause redness or skin irritation to the treated area, swelling, dry mouth or thickened saliva from damage to salivary glands (which can be temporary or permanent), bone pain, nausea, fatigue, mouth sores and/or sore throat, and dental problems (usually preventable, see above).
 Other side effects may include lymph fluid buildup called lymphedema; pain or difficulty swallowing; hoarseness or changes in the voice; loss of appetite, due to a change in sense of taste; hearing loss due to a buildup of fluid in the middle ear or nerve damage; buildup of earwax, which dries out because of the radiation therapy’s effect on the ear canal; and scarring (fibrosis).
-Talk with your doctor or nurse about how side effects will be managed.
+Talk with your doctor or nurse about how any side effects you may experience will be managed.

 Most long-term side effects of radiation therapy can be prevented or reduced.
 It is important that all members of the multidisciplinary treatment team see the patient before radiation therapy begins in order to prevent or reduce long-term problems.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.